ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ## Media type of referenced resources

-An OpenAPI resource can reference external resources that are not OpenAPI resources (e.g., JSON Schema documents).
+An OpenAPI Specification resource can reference external resources that are not OpenAPI Specification resources (e.g., JSON Schema documents).

 Clients can convey the preference of receiving a resource compatible with a given OpenAPI resource providing